 ANE 622 Food: History, Culture, Politics

 This course will explore the history, culture, and politics of food in America with a special emphasis on New England and regional differences.
 The course will examine colonial food ways and scarcity, nineteenth century health reforms, diets, and cooking schools, the uses and production of cookery books, class and gender meanings of food, the growth of industrial foods and food-like substances, hunger, organic and local movements, school lunches, and contemporary politics.
 Cr 3.

-ANE 629 Ethnicity in New England and America
+ANE 629 Ethnicity, Migration, and Labor in New England

 This course explores the historic role of ethnicity in the formation of New England social life and cultural identity.
 Using a variety of texts and approaches, students will examine immigrant community life (including foodways, housing, leisure, and work), constructions of "race" and "whiteness," and the relationship between ethnicity and regional identity.
 Cr 3.